Preparation time: 60 min.

 Roast pine nuts in a small pan over medium heat until they are golden.
 Shake it now and then to avoid burning.
 Turn them onto a paper towel and let them cool.
 Grind them finely in a food mill.

 In a bowl, mash goat and cottage cheese with a fork.
-Add the ground pine nuts, beaten eggs, fresh coriander, salt and freshly ground pepper.
+Add the ground pine nuts, beaten eggs, cilantro (fresh coriander leaves), salt and freshly ground pepper.
 Mix all well.

 Butter 6 ramekins.
 Fill each ramekin up to 3/4 with the goat cheese mix.
 Arrange them comfortably in a baking dish and pour hot water up to the middle of the ramekins.
 Place baking dish with ramekins in the middle shelf of the oven and bake goat cheese soufflés for 25-30 minutes or until they are light golden and slightly puffed.